TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Experiments

 \subsection{Text quality comparison of the latest T2I models}

-TIQA-Images dataset was also used to investigate the quality of text generation of latest T2I models.
-As described in Section~\ref{sec:TIQA_images} we collect MOS scores for text-only version of AI images.
+TIQA-Images dataset was also used to analyze text-rendering quality in recent T2I models.
+As described in Section~\ref{sec:TIQA_images}, we collected MOS scores for text-only version of AI-generated images.
 Figure~\ref{fig:t2i_comp} presents box-plots for distributions of both MOS values for each generator.
+This separation makes explicit that overall image quality and rendered-text quality, although correlated, are not interchangeable and should be evaluated independently when comparing modern T2I systems.
 We observe a clear improvement in text rendering from older baselines (e.g., SDXL) to the newest models.
 However, for every generator OQ consistently exceeds TQ, indicating that visual plausibility systematically overstates text fidelity: images can look convincing while the embedded text remains degraded.
 Robustness remains the primary limitation—TQ distributions exhibit low-score outliers across models, reflecting rare but severe failures and strong sensitivity to prompts and rendering conditions.
-Consequently, when text correctness is critical, tail behavior is more informative than central tendency (e.g., the median).
+Consequently, when text quality is critical, tail behavior is more informative than central tendency (e.g., the median).